RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ![Full active cluster on roadie](./active.png)

-> ⚠️ Note, the Kubernetes plugin is only supported with AWS clusters. ⚠️
-> GKE support is coming soon.
+> ⚠️ Note, the Kubernetes plugin is only supported with AWS clusters.
+GKE support is coming soon.⚠️

 # AWS